sissyliberation/nlpclass-fall2013/site/scala/basics.md

 ### Case Classes

 Case classes are syntactic sugar for classes with a few methods pre-specified for convenience.
-These include `equals` and `hashCode`, as well as static methods `apply` (so that the `new` keyword is not needed for construction) and `unapply` (for pattern matching).
+These include `toString`, `equals`, and `hashCode`, as well as static methods `apply` (so that the `new` keyword is not needed for construction) and `unapply` (for pattern matching).
 Case class constructor args are also public by default.
 Case classes are not allowed to be extended.
 Otherwise, they are just like normal classes.

 {% highlight scala %}
 case class G(i: Int, j: Int) {